firasuke/DOTSLASHLINUX/content/post/2017-08-25-The-Linux-Kernel-Configuration-Guide-Part-2.md

 Reason:     You can safely exclude this option if you're using OpenRC or runit as your
             init system.

-            Include this option only if you're using systemd as your init system.
+            Include this option only if you're using systemd instead.
 ```
 <hr/>
 <h3>Chinese Translation</h3>